martha-thomae/GuatC1/15_Rodrigo-de-Ceballos_Mass/comments.md

 ### Section 1

-It was missing the mensuration (semantics) in the bass since it didn't have a mensuration sign and MuRET doesn't allow yet to enter mensuration semantics in the semantic encoding (although \*\*mens does allow for it: e.g., \*met()\_2222)
+It was missing the mensuration (semantics) in the bass since it didn't have a mensuration sign and MuRET doesn't allow yet to enter mensuration semantics in the semantic encoding (although \*\*mens does allow for it: e.g., \*met()\_2222).

-One editorial correction at the beginning of alto (change semibreve rest to minim rest)
+One editorial correction at the beginning of alto (change semibreve rest to minim rest, same is in the experiment).

 One orange label left (unexplained yet, but same as in CPDL)

-Checked up until a point
+Checked up until a point.
+Perfect match with CPDL (as in the experiment)

 ### Section 2

+Halved a semibreve (to a minim) in the alto towards the beginning (preceding the B-flat semibreve) & shorten the last note of the superius (breve to semibreve).

 Revised until a point.